IMMM-SFA/naturf/docs/source/user_guide.rst

 Rooftop Area Density (76-90)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rooftop area density is the ratio of building rooftop area to the building plan area, calculated in 5 meter increments from ground level to 75 meters.
 Because **naturf** projects building footprints vertically to the building height, these parameters are equal to the plan area density.
-(Burian 2003, Eq.
-7)
+[Burian2003]_ Eq.
+7

 Plan Area Fraction (91)
 ~~~~~~~~~~~~~~~~~~~~~~~

 Plan area fraction is the ratio of building footprint areas within the building plan area to the entire building plan area, calculated at ground level.
 For **naturf**, this is equal to plan area density at any height increment.
-(Burian 2003, Eq.
-4)
+[Burian2003]_ Eq.
+4

 Mean Building Height (92)
 ~~~~~~~~~~~~~~~~~~~~~~~~~